The Gospel According to St. Matthew (film): Background and pre-production

 Along with this method of reconstruction by analogy, we find the idea of myth and epics [...] so when narrating the history of Christ, I did not reconstruct Christ such as he actually was.
 If I had reconstructed Christ's history as it actually was, I would not have made a religious film, since I am not a believer.
 I do not think Christ was God's son.
 I would have made a positivist or Marxist reconstruction if any, so at the best of cases, a life of one of the five or six thousands saints preaching at that moment in Palestine.
 However, I did not want to do that, I am not interested in profanations: that is just a fashion I loathe, it is petit bourgeois.
 I want to consecrate things again, because that is possible, I want to re-mythologize them.
 I did not want to reconstruct the life of Christ as it really was, I wanted to make the history of Christ plus two thousand years of Christian storytelling about the life of Christ, since it is the two thousands years of Christian history that have mythologized this biography, one that as such would have been virtually insignificant otherwise.
 My film is the life of Christ after two thousands years of stories on the life of Christ.
 That is what I had in mind.

 The film was dedicated to John XXIII.
 The announcement at the opening credits reads that it is "dedicato alla cara, lieta, familiare memoria di Giovanni XXIII" ("dedicated to the dear, joyous, familiar memory of Pope John XXIII").
 Pasolini was particularly critical with the new Pope Paul VI (1963), at a moment when he was drafting a storyboard for a follow-up to the film, this time on Paul the Apostle.
 The project due for 1966–1967 never took off, but it was advanced.

+The film was co-produced by Arco Films and French company Lux Compagnie Cinématographique.